Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 1: Unexpected Visitors

 “Aw, shucks, Myron,” said Fastback, “’twas nothin’!
 An’ Byrd’s off shootin’ Duck to the Future right now, so he don’t really need his room.
 Plus, y’all’re the first humans ah ever met who seem to fit in here on Earth-C, ‘cept’n your height an’ all, o’ course.”

-The strange thing, though, about their sudden appearance on Earth-C, was that they were only the latest in a string of cross-dimensional visitors, including Starro the Conqueror, Superman, Bow-Zar the Barkbarian, Just’a Lotta Animals, Gorilla Grodd, Changeling, and the citizens of Oz and Wonderland, not to mention all the time travel that went on because of the Time-Keeper.
-For some reason, Captain Carrot and his amazing Zoo Crew had come to realize in their attempts to send the Inferior Five back home, the dimensional walls had been weakened in recent times.
-They had been fairly lucky in that their visitors were either allies or were defeated through teamwork, but it was growing apparent that something much, much more dangerous could very well cross over at any time.
+The strange thing, though, about their sudden appearance on Earth-C, was that they were only the latest in a string of cross-dimensional visitors that included Starro the Conqueror, Superman, Bow-Zar the Barkbarian, Just’a Lotta Animals, Gorilla Grodd, Changeling, and the citizens of Oz and Wonderland, not to mention all the time travel that went on because of the Time-Keeper.
+For some reason, Captain Carrot and his amazing Zoo Crew had come to realize, during their attempts to send the Inferior Five back home, the dimensional walls had been weakened in recent times.
+They had been fairly lucky in that their visitors were either allies or enemies that could be defeated with a bit of teamwork and sheer grit, but it was growing apparent that something much, much more dangerous could very well cross over at any time.

 A beeping in Fastback’s shell suddenly alerted him to the fact that the Zoo Crew was being paged.
 “Aw, shucks!
-There goes my vacation in Grizzlyland.”
+There goes mah vacation in Grizzlyland.”

-“Can the Inferior Five be of any assistance?” asked Merryman.
+“Can the Inferior Five be of any assistance?” suggested Merryman hopefully.

 “Naw, you folks enjoy the hospitality of Earth-C while you’re here,” replied Fastback as he began to leave.
 “Maybe we kin show you around a bit better when I get back!”
 At that, he disappeared in a blue streak as he raced toward the meeting room.